Nubuki-all/Enc/README.md

-peval - same as eval but with pyrogram ping - ping! add - add video to queue l - add link to queue permit - add a temporary user unpermit - removes a temporary user queue - list queue forward - manually forward a message to fchannel v - turn v2,3,4… on (with message) or off download - download a file or link to bot
+peval - same as eval but with pyrogram ping - ping! add - add video to queue leech - add link to queue qbleech - add torrent link to queue select - select files to encode in a batch permit - add a temporary user unpermit - removes a temporary user queue - list queue batch - preview batches forward - manually forward a message to fchannel v - turn v2,3,4… on (with message) or off download - download a file or link to bot